 This homemade Valentine ’s Day tissue paper craft doubles as a winter fine motor project and a DIY Valentine’s day gift for your child to give to family member or friend.
 It is a great way to practice fine motor skills using materials you may have at home already.

-- Tissue paper Use pink, red, and white to keep with the theme of a Valentine’s day craft
+- Tissue paper – Use pink, red, and white to keep with Valentine’s day theme

 - Thick, sturdy paper like poster board